-Consumer sentiment about future economic conditions in California fell in the fourth quarter (Q4) of 2016.
-Planned spending on big-ticket purchases also fell from the previous quarter.
-But the outlook for future spending is still more positive than negative, according to Chapman University’s California Consumer Sentiment Survey.
+Consumer sentiment about future economic conditions in California remained about the same in the second quarter (Q2) of 2018.
+Planned spending on big-ticket purchases rose from the previous quarter.
+The outlook for future spending is more positive than negative, according to Chapman University’s California Consumer Sentiment Survey.

-Last quarter’s decrease follows a mostly rising trend in consumer sentiment experienced throughout this extended recovery from the 2008 recession.
+Last quarter’s positive results continue a mostly rising trend in consumer sentiment experienced throughout this extended recovery from the 2008 recession.

 Keep in mind, future expectations are unreliable as they mostly mirror past experience.
 They are just projections, not forecasts of likely consumer purchases.

 Expect consumer sentiment to continue to rise alongside California’s strong economic growth.
 However, rising interest rates and a falling yield spread signal a recession on the horizon.
 Further, continued high prices and hot competition for few homes have many consumers putting off home purchases until 2019 or later.
 First, wages will need to catch up with rising prices and interest rates.
 Only then will the next peak in home sales occur.

 Updated June 11, 2018.
 Original copy released January 2013.